philippewanner/book-notes/real-world-machine-learning.md

 - Uses historical *training data* to predict the best course of action.
 - Training data consists of the input data, along with the known outcome.
 - Input data consists of a set of *features* - numerical or categorical metrics that capture the relevant aspects of each application, such as credit score, gender, occupation.
+- Historical data (labeled training data) trains the machine-learning model.
+- As new unlabeled data come in, predictions of the probability are generated instantaneously from the application data.
+- ML modeling determines how the input data can be used to best predict the outcome.
+By finding and using patterns in the training set, ML produces a model that produces a prediction of the outcome based on the unlabeled data.
+- Most traditional statistical business models fall into the category *parametric models*.
+This models use simple, fixed equations to express the relationship between the outcome and the inputs.
+Data is then used to learn the best values of the unknown terms in the equation.
+Approaches such as linear regression, logistic regression, and autoregressive models fit under this category.
+(See chapter 3)